 At Cornerstone, we have supported thousands of alcoholics through detox and recovery.
 We have given families their wives, husbands, or children back.
 These individuals once lost to alcohol, are now able to face life alcohol-free.

 Is an Alcohol Detox Enough for Long-Term Recovery?

 While a detox from alcohol is important, it is normally not enough to sustain long-term recovery.
 Like most addictions, alcoholism is a symptom of an underlying cause.
 It is this root cause that needs treating in order to achieve lasting sobriety.
 The detox process is a precursor to a treatment process that over time will give you the strength and tools to face life without the need for alcohol.

 Unfortunately, we have vast experience of individuals coming through our doors in need of detox, only to rush back to their lives, without further treatment, once they no longer suffered from the symptoms of withdrawal.
 Many of these people relapse within months, some sooner.

 Those who commit to the treatment process, understand that years of drinking will take more than a couple of weeks to remedy.
 Giving yourself time to heal wounds allows you a much better chance of long-term sobriety.
 Cornerstone can give you this chance.
 Our detox program is just the first piece in the jigsaw of recovery.

 Alcohol Detox FAQ

 Detoxing from alcohol needs to be managed effectively.
-The safest way of doing this is in a detox unit where 24-hour care and supervision is available.
-If you or a loved one are suffering with alcoholism seek medical advice before stopping.
+The safest way of doing this is in a detox unit where 24-hour care and supervision are available.
+If you or a loved one are suffering from alcoholism, seek medical advice before stopping.